rvtovar/sales_predictions/README.md

 ### Data

-The data set included information on different items.
-Inclduing Item Weight,Visibility, the type of item, and varying information regardng the outlet type tier of outlet.
+The data set that was used for this project is a list of items.
+Each row includes information regarding the item wieght, visibility, MRP, along with information regarding the Outlet that sells the item in question.

 ### Methods

-We replaced missing values within numerical columsn with the mean in order to maintain the maintain the same mean for the column after imputation.
-With the nominal columns we used most frequent in order to keep the same mode in column.
+Missing Values in numerical columns were imputed with the mean so that the columns overall mean was maintained after imputation.
+This philosophy was used with the nominal columns in how we used most frequent so that the mode was maintained.

 ### Insights